Water, Land, Tradition

 The bandana program is a key element in a camper’s experience while with us.
 We believe that it allows campers to set attainable goals, engage in a diverse selection of activities, and have a sense of accomplishment as they journey through their activities.
 These experiences culminate into a larger sense of belonging as your child interacts with staff and peers in each activity and in their cabins.

-For most sessions, campers can changeover Saturday night at no additional cost.
+For all sessions, campers can changeover Saturday night at no additional cost.
 This allows parents flexiblity to create a longer camp session that works for your campers.
 Check registration information to register for scheduled changeover options.

 Is your camper staying for multiple sessions?
 Our Change Over service allows your child to continue their experience and fellowship with staff and other campers.
 During Change Over, campers stay in cabins onsite with camp staff and have the opportunity to participate in activities both onsite and offsite.
 Campers encounter a different side of camp as they relax and refuel for the next session.
 All registrations for Change Over must be complete by opening day of your child’s session.